Isometric direct limits of bidual Banach spaces: Supports of representing measures

 The following assumption will be needed: there exists an open Gleason part $G$ satisfying

-It is shown in \cite[Theorem 10.1]{KR} that this assumption is satisfied for $A=A(G)$ if $G$ is strictly pseudoconvex.
+It is shown in \cite{KR} that this assumption is satisfied for $A=A(G)$ if $G\subset\mathbb{C}^d$, $d>1$, is a strictly pseudoconvex domain.

-Direct limit technique allowed to obtain the next result which was crucial in the recent proof of Corona Theorem by M. Kosiek and K. Rudol. \begin{theorem}[\cite{KR}] If $G$ is open Gleason part in $\emph{Sp}(A)$ satisfying \textup{(}$\dagger $\textup{)} then support of every representing measure $\mu_0$ for $A_n$ at any point $x_0$ in $j_{0,n}(G)$ lies in the Gelfand closure of $j_{0,n}(G)$. \end{theorem}
+Let $G\subset\mathbb{C}^d$, be a strictly pseudoconvex domain.
+By $H^{\infty}(G)$ we denote the Banach algebra of all bounded and analytic functions on $G$.
+The Corona theorem states that the set $G$ (identified with the set of evaluation functionals) is dense (in Gelfand topology) in the spectrum of $H^{\infty}(G)$ the Banach algebra of all bounded analytic functions on $G$.
+The following abstract result was a key to the proof of Corona theorem by M. Kosiek and K. Rudol. \begin{theorem}[\cite{KR}] Let $A$ be a natural uniform algebra on $K$.
+If $G$ is an open Gleason part in $\emph{Sp}(A)$ satisfying \textup{(}$\dagger $\textup{)} then support of every representing measure $\mu_0$ for $A_n$ at any point $x_0$ in $j_{0,n}(G)$ lies in the Gelfand closure of $j_{0,n}(G)$. \end{theorem}

-Proof of the last theorem as well as detailed exposition of this construction can be found in \cite{KR}.
+Proof of the last theorem is first carried for the direct limit algebra (the $n=\infty$ case) and then "projected" by the natural mappings to the finite level algebras (with $n<\infty$).
+The detailed exposition of this construction can be found in \cite{KR}.

 One could ask if for arbitrary uniform algebra the support of any representing measure of a point in $G$ lies in the Gelfand closure of a Gleason part $G$.
-The answer to this question is no. The work \cite{C} of B. J. Cole assures existence of natural uniform algebra $A$ with a property that each point of $\textrm{Sp}(A)$ is a one-point Gleason part and the Shilov boundary of $A$ is not the entire set $K$.
+The answer to this question is no. The work \cite{C} of B. J. Cole assures an existence of natural uniform algebra $A$ on $K$ with a property that each point of $\textrm{Sp}(A)$ is a one-point Gleason part and the Shilov boundary of $A$ is not the entire set $K$.
 Since any point of $\textrm{Sp}(A)$ has a representing measure with its support contained in the Shilov boundary of $A$ the general result doesn't hold.
-We shall discuss the construction of B. J. Cole in more detail in the next section.
+It is worth noting that the construction of Cole's algebra also relies on the direct limit technique.